Fruity-Loops/ALTA/README.md

 # ALTA - SOEN 490 Project

-**This Project will provide a robust and efficient way to audit physical repositories**
+**This Project will provide a robust and efficient way to audit physical repositories.**

 Name | GitHub Username
 ------------ | -------------